Crispy, sticky lemon chicken served with steamed rice and vegetables. A lighter version of the popular takeaway dish.

 If quick chicken dinners are your cup of tea, be sure to check out these easy recipes for Tuscan Chicken, Quick Teriyaki Chicken Bowls, Chicken Stir Fry and Vietnamese Chicken Noodle Salad.

-What vegetables could I serve this with?
 Whatever you like!
 I like to serve mine with a side of broccoli or green beans.
 But you could use bok choy, carrot, cauliflower, capsicum, onion, or a combination of whatever you have in the freezer.

-Is this better eaten immediately?
 It is.
 When served immediately, the chicken remains crispy and gooey at the same time.
 I would not recommend freezing this meal.

 Lemon Chicken